 - Address any non-compliances

-Core and Premium Welcoming Network Members receive a free one-star assessment.
+Welcoming Network members can receive a free one-star assessment.

 2-5 star assessments are available at a discounted rate of $9,000 for members.